sallustius/moose/modules/tensor_mechanics/doc/content/source/kernels/StressDivergenceRZTensors.md

 The coordinate type in the Problem block of the input file must be set to +`COORD_TYPE = RZ`+.

-Using the tensor mechanics primary action, as shown
+Using the tensor mechanics master action, as shown

 !listing modules/tensor_mechanics/test/tests/2D_geometries/2D-RZ_finiteStrain_test.i block=Modules/TensorMechanics/Master